dracidoupe/graveyard/docs/dev-docs/infrastructure.rst

 All Selenium tests are in the ``ddcz/tests/test_ui`` directory.

 Test can be run locally, but there is a testing infrastructure run on every push.
-We are using CircleCI for that.
+We are using `Github Actions <https://github.com/dracidoupe/graveyard/actions>`_ for that.

 To have the Selenium running properly, we are running the Docker container version of everything and with dedicated ``docker-compose.circle.yml``.